 After exchange, we apply for the relevant searches and enquiries such as rates amounts and money owing to ACTEWAGL.

 The Body Corporate insures the building and details of Body Corporate Insurance will be attached to the Contract for Sale.

 Stamp duty in the ACT is calculated based on the purchase price of the property.
-We will advise you of the amount of stamp duty payable when you attend your first appointment with us.
-We will also advise when the stamp duty is to be paid (must be paid prior to settlement and within three months from exchange).
-Hefty penalties are imposed by ACT Revenue Office for late payments of stamp duty, therefore it is important that stamp duty is paid on time.
+Elringtons will advise you of the amount of stamp duty payable when you attend your first appointment with us and guide you through the stamp duty process.
+More information can be found at Conveyance duty ACT.